Posts tagged 'psychology'

 Range

 Range by David Epstein.
 Roger Federer and Tiger Woods are two very different kinds of athletes.
 Each has achieved outstanding success in his field, but they took very different paths to get there: While Tiger Woods started playing golf before he could walk, Roger Federer experimented with a wide variety of sports before honing in on Tennis at a rather late age.
-David Epstein uses the stories of Roger and Tiger to start his book Range, in which he builds the case for shunning the "
+David Epstein uses the stories of Roger and Tiger to start his book Range, in which he builds the case for shunning the "early specialization cult", as he puts it.
+The initial example is a two-edged sword though, as it doesn't really help to underpin his point.
+It rather illustrates two instances of highly successful athletes with very different backgrounds.

 Read more →